alloppi/git_test2/README.md

 ## Three Sections of a Git Project
 1. Git directory or : (YOUR-PROJECT-PATH/.git/) is where Git stores everything it needs to accurately track the project.
 This includes metadata and an object database which includes compressed versions of the project files.
 2. Working directory: Pulls the project’s files from the Git directory’s object database and makes local changes to a project.
 3. Staging area: Cache file that stores information about what will go into your next commit.
 A commit is when you tell Git to save these staged changes.
-Git takes a snapshot of the files as they are and permanently stores that snapshot in the Git directory.
+Git takes a Snapshot of the files as they are and permanently stores that snapshot in the Git directory.

 ## GitHub Workflow
 1. Branching